aerospike/backup-go/cmd/asrestore/readme.md

 --s3-connect-timeout        The AWS S3 client's connection timeout in milliseconds.
                             This is equivalent to cli-connect-timeout in the AWS CLI, or connectTimeoutMS in the aws-sdk-cpp client configuration.

---s3-min-part-size int
 ```